MatthewGUser/CT-MP_Library/README.md

 ```

 ## Conclusion
-This Contact Management System allows you to manage your contacts with ease, featuring a modular code structure for better organization and maintainability.
-Feel free to explore the code and extend its functionalities!
+This Library Management System showcases advanced OOP principles and modular code design, making it easy to manage library resources and user interactions.
+Explore the code to understand its functionality and feel free to extend its features!